 Change the first paragraph as follows

 The Awake Window element is defined as shown in Figure 8-520 (Awake Window element format(11ad)).
+This element can be transmitted in DMG Beacon, Announce, FST Setup Request, FST Setup Response, Information Request, and Information Response frames.